-This incredibly easy method for How To Peel Peaches will save you so much time and energy!
+This incredibly easy and quick method for How To Peel Peaches will save you so much time and energy!
 Best of all, you don't even need a knife!

 About 10 years ago when I made my first peach pie, I spent literally an hour peeling the peaches.
+Getting the skin of the peaches was about the most frustrating thing I'd experienced.
 “Why on earth would someone waste so much time to make this, no matter how delicious” I wondered, after peeling the last of them, the juices spilling over the sides of my cutting board.

 It turns out that most experienced peach pie bakers don’t.
-I soon learned the art of how to peel peaches, and life has never been the same.
+I soon learned the art of peeling peaches, and life has never been the same.
 Trust me – if this is your first time using this method, you will be flabbergasted at how ridiculously simple it is.
-This is truly the easiest method for peeling a peach.
+This is truly the easiest method for peeling a peach quickly.
 So, here we go.

 How To Peel A Peach

-The best way to peel peaches is to blanch them, which basically means to boil them for a short time in hot water.
+The best way to peel peaches is to blanch them, which basically means boiling them for a short time in hot water.
 Doing this helps to separate the skin from the flesh of the fruit.
+To blanch peaches with this method, you'll need just a few things: A large pot, boiling water, and an ice bath.

-The trick here is to not keep them in the boiling water for too long, and to immediately transfer the blanched peaches to an ice bath to prevent them from cooking any longer.
+The trick to blanching peaches to not keep them in the boiling water for too long, and to immediately transfer the blanched peaches to an ice bath to prevent them from cooking any longer.
 If you leave your peaches in boiling water for too long or skip the ice bath, they'll overcook and come out soft and mushy.

-- Bring a large pot of water to a boil.
+- Boil your water.
+Bring a large pot of water to a boil.
 Make sure you have enough water in your pot to fully cover your peaches.
 You may want to blanch them in stages to ensure your peachers are able to be fully submerged.

-- Place the peaches in the boiling water for about 15-20 seconds (this is the blanching part), then remove them from the pot with a slotted spoon.
+- Blanch the peaches.
+Place the peaches in the boiling water for about 15-20 seconds (this is the blanching part), then remove them from the pot with a slotted spoon.

-- Immediately place the blanched peaches in a large bowl of ice-cold water to stop them from cooking through.
+- Transfer the peaches to an ice bath.
+Immediately place the blanched peaches in a large bowl of ice-cold water to stop them from cooking through.

-- After a few minutes, remove the peaches from the ice bath and begin peeling the skin.
+- Peel the skin.
+After a few minutes, remove the peaches from the ice bath and begin peeling the peaches.
 You can literally do this with your hands.
-If you find it difficult to get started, use a paring knife to score the peach skin, then peel it off from there.
+If you find it difficult to get started, use a paring knife to score the peach skin, then peel the peach skin off from there.

 And that's really all there is to it!
 This blanching method can also be used to peel other fruits - most notably tomatoes.
 Blanching is also often used for other vegetables before canning, to soften vegetables for cooking, or even to reduce the bitterness of certain vegetables.